CaptainHippie/Ghillie-suit-overhaul/readme.txt

 3. It seems random but ghillie sometimes gets unequipped on level change and maybe even on loading a save

 Changelog :
-v1.3 hotfix - fixed loading/level change bug permanently
-v1.3 - Big update.
+v1.5 - updated patch for stealth 2.0 and updated gamemtl.xr (enemies dont see through bushes) v1.4 - small hotfix to fix ghillie unequipping bug permanently and made some tweaks to the formula v1.3 hotfix - fixed loading/level change bug permanently v1.3 - Big update.
 Updated patch to latest stealth addon 1.9.4, fixed few bugs with firing alert (with MCM sliders) and surface detection.
 Added russian translation for MCM